 - West Virginia — Early Childhood Transition Steering Committee provides policies and procedures (2013) and other resources

 - Illinois — Early Intervention to Early Childhood Special Education Tracking form (2013)

 - Indiana — First Steps State Transition Forms.

 State Initiatives and Special Projects

 This collaborative effort of Eve Müller (Project Forum), Kathy Whaley (NECTAC), and Beth Rous (NECTC) summarizes the recommendations included in the National Early Childhood Transition Initiative's document that was created as a resource for improving state and local performance on State Performance Plans related to early childhood transition.
-It highlights some of the policies and practices adopted by six states (FL, IN, KY, NH, NM and WV) to meet the early childhood transition requirement.
+It highlights some of the policies and practices adopted by six states (Florida, Indiana, Kentucky, New Hampshire, New Mexico and West Virginia) to meet the early childhood transition requirement.

 - Florida — Links and resources from the Florida Transition Project as presented by the Technical Assistance and Training System (TATS) funded by the State of Florida, Department of Education, Bureau of Exceptional Education and Student Services (BEESS).

 - New Mexico — New Mexico Early Childhood Transition is to support community teams in developing and/or improving their system of transitioning children and families from early intervention services to other services and supports.
 Our vision is that all children and families will experience a smooth and effective transition as a result of collaborative intentional community planning.